From Small to Large: A Graph Convolutional Network Approach for Solving Assortment Optimization Problems: Introduction

-To summarize, to the best of our knowledge, our work presents the first learning-based framework for solving the constrained assortment optimization problem.
-To address the challenge of scalability, we introduce the GCN which inherently accommodates inputs of varying sizes due to its weight-sharing mechanism.
-Moreover, the GCN-based approach can address both the known and unknown choice model cases.
-Our numerical experiments demonstrate that the GCN-based approach has great potential in providing fast and high-quality solutions for constrained assortment optimization problems.
+In summary, to the best of our knowledge, this study presents the first \emph{learning-to-optimize} framework for constrained assortment optimization.
+The proposed GCN-based approach effectively addresses the scalability challenge by exploiting its weight-sharing mechanism, which naturally accommodates inputs of varying sizes.
+Moreover, the framework applies seamlessly to both known and unknown choice model settings.
+Our theoretical and numerical results demonstrate that the GCN-based approach provides scalable, fast, and high-quality solutions, highlighting its potential as a promising direction for future research in data-driven assortment optimization.
+Our contributions primarily lie in the proposed graph representations for constrained assortment problems, the design of GCN-based inference policies, and the theoretical justification of the GCN's expressiveness and size-generalization ability.

 The remainder of this paper is organized as follows.
 In the rest of this section, we review literature related to our work.
-In Section~\ref{sec:model}, we formally introduce the constrained assortment optimization problem.
-In Section~\ref{sec:gcn_policy}, we propose the GCN policy and the GCN-LS policy for the model-based case.
-In Section~\ref{sec:numerical}, we compare our policies with several existing policies and provide additional insights through extensive numerical experiments.
-In Section~\ref{sec:model-free}, we provide a general framework for the model-free case, and then test its performance through numerical experiments.
+In Section~\ref{sec:model}, we formally introduce the constrained assortment optimization problem under the MMNL model.
+In Section~\ref{sec:gcn_policy}, we present the GCN framework, based on which we propose three policies.
+In Section~\ref{sec:theory}, we provide theoretical results to explain GCNs' capabilities.
+In Section~\ref{sec:numerical}, we compare our proposed policies with several existing policies through extensive numerical experiments.
+In Section~\ref{sec:other_choice}, we consider other commonly used choice models.
+In Section~\ref{sec:model-free}, we adapt our policies to fit the case where the underlying choice model is fixed but unknown, and then test their performance through numerical experiments.
 We conclude the paper in Section~\ref{sec:conclusion}.